root-foundation/root/README.md

 ---

-RootNet also enables us to represent *collective* value that we cannot represent right now.
+RootNet also enables us to represent *collective* value.

 The NetworkToken represents our collective potential.
 The more strongly we believe the future will be more prosperous than the present, the greater we will value the NetworkToken.

 For example, our current economic system, due to its restrictive notion of value, *fails* to factor long-term collective consequences such as climate change.
-In many cases, we are actually incentivized to act *against* our collective wellbeing by optimizing for short-term economic gain at the cost of long-term destruction (which isn't factored in).
+In many cases, we are actually incentivized to act *against* our collective wellbeing by optimizing for short-term economic gain at the cost of long-term destruction (which isn't factored in due to our restrictive notion of value).

 On RootNet, any action that leads to short-term profits but pulls down the value of the NetworkToken will be strongly disincentivized.
 For example, even though burning more fossil fuels leads to short term profits, it will cause us to value the NetworkToken *less* because we lose hope in our future.
 In such a situation, the drop in value of the NetworkToken will be *far* greater than the short-term profits gained.
 And we will prevent such actions that tank our collective wealth (which we care about because we directly have equity in that wealth).